nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7.2.6.
 Add employee to a department: `aetd`

 Adds an employee to a department using his ID.
+After adding, the department window will show the department being added to and the employee window will contain all the employees in that department.

 Format: `aetd eid/EMPLOYEE_ID n/DEPARTMENT_NAME`